 ** Students who are non-Chinese literate can take a course among the core General Education courses in lieu of CGE1200 Practical Chinese at the recommendation of Programme Leaders and approval by the Chairman of Academic Board

 This programme has been offered since 2018-19.
-Possible articulation may include aviation and logistics related degree programmes in UOW College Hong Kong (Bachelor of Aviation (Honours) in Operations and Management), City University of Hong Kong, Hong Kong University of Science and Technology, Hong Kong Polytechnic University, the Chinese University of Hong Kong and the University of Hong Kong.
+Possible articulation may include aviation and logistics related degree programmes in UOW College Hong Kong (Bachelor of Aviation (Honours) in Operations and Management), City University of Hong Kong, the Hong Kong University of Science and Technology, the Hong Kong Polytechnic University, the Chinese University of Hong Kong and the University of Hong Kong.

 - Cadet Pilot